EstifanosTeklay/NBEDirectivesAssist/README.md

   1. Hybrid Search: Combines BM25 and dense vector search to maximize retrieval accuracy.
   2. Document Re-ranking: prioritizes retrieved documents based on relevance before displaying them to the user.
   3. User Query Rewriting: Utilizes the t5-base model to rewrite queries for improved retrieval precision and relevance.
+## Project Strcture
+### Directories
+- National Bank of Ethiopia Directive- Contains Source Documents of National Bank of Ethiopia in PDF format.
+- ConvertedToJson-containes Json files of the Converted PDF Files.